dagainz/Correlator/docs/features.md

 initializes the root store to the previous state by loading and deserializing the saved store file.
 Correlator will write the store file periodically, as well as when it cleanly exits.

-Serialization is done by Python pickle, so anything that can be pickled and unpickled can be used in each module's store and will persist if persistence is enabled.
+Serialization is done by Python pickle, so any data structure compatible with pickle can be used in each module's store and will persist if persistence is enabled.

 **Note**: The store contains saved state information for all enabled modules.
 The system assumes all modules